SALES

 Consistency

-An automated system ensures a more even distribution of leads among sales reps, no overloading.
-It follows the rules consistently, no human bias or oversight.
+An automated system ensures a more even distribution of leads among sales reps, without overloading.
+It follows the rules consistently, without human bias or oversight.

 Speed

-Leads are assigned faster, follow-ups are quicker and conversion potential increases.
+Leads are assigned faster, follow-ups are quicker, and consequently conversion potential increases.
 In a world where the first responder wins the sale, this speed is a big competitive advantage.

 Smart routing